Welcome, NCU graduates!

 Q: What is the deadline for ordering Regalia?

-A: The deadline to PURCHASE your regalia is May 27, 2015 and the deadline to RENT regalia is July 8, 2015.
+A: The deadline to PURCHASE your regalia is mid-May 2017 and the deadline to RENT regalia is late June 2017.
 Orders received after this date will not be processed.

 Q: If I can't make it to Graduation, may I purchase a graduation tassel?